lizrice/libbpfgo-beginners/README.md

 * dist/hello.bpf.o - an object file for the eBPF program
 * hello - a Go executable

-The executable reads in the object file at runtime.
+The Go executable reads in the object file at runtime.
+Take a look at the .o file with readelf if you want to see the sections defined in it.

 ## Notes